paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Questions
 - is it valuable to have a miss rate? (would be easy to implement for L2, L3. unclear how difficult it would be for L1)
+  - speaking of L1, the more I learn about CPU (and GPU) architecture, the more confused I get on what exactly it is....
+Seems more closely tied to core than other caches, especially since I and D are separate... also, likwid doesn't seem able to directly measure L1 bandwidth.
 - C port of NAS benchmarks adequate?
+- seems like all performance monitoring tools are written in C. Will we need to port this tool to C eventually?

 ## Accomplishments
 - as I was adding separate load/store to diagram, noticed benchmarks were poor: